 Calvary Hospital Kogarah Inc is a Third Schedule Public Hospital conducted by the Sisters of the Little Company of Mary.
 The Hospital was opened in 1966 and provides multidisciplinary palliative care services for 80 inpatients and day-only admissions.
-The Hospital has a 20-bed Geriatric Rehabilitation Unit, full multidisciplinary team and therapist gymnasium.
+The Hospital has a 20-bed Geriatric Rehabilitation Unit, full multidisciplinary team and therapy gymnasium.
 There is a Community Palliative Care Team offering holistic, family-orientated care to people with terminal illnesses within the South Eastern Sydney Area Health Service who choose to live at home.
 An Outpatient Pain Clinic is available at Calvary for these and other patients.
+Calvary staff offers a consultative service to nursing homes and private hospitals.